tykling/certgrinder/docs/certgrinder.rst

 Create Certgrinder User
 ~~~~~~~~~~~~~~~~~~~~~~~
-Since ``certgrinder`` is designed to be run under a seperate system user one should be created.
+Since ``certgrinder`` is designed to be run under a separate system user one should be created.
 The user needs sudo access if (and only if) it is to be able to reload/restart services after renewing certificates.
-Sometimes it is also neccesary to add some system users to the certgrinder group so they can read certificates.
+Sometimes it is also necessary to add some system users to the certgrinder group so they can read certificates.
 More on that later.

 The user also needs to run ``ssh-keygen`` and the SSH key needs to be added to the ``authorized_keys`` file on the Certgrinder server.
 Make sure to test the SSH access works (hint: check firewalls, v4 vs v6 etc).